Creating and Managing Business Rules with Code Effects

 Decision tables have been around since the 60’s and haven’t changed much since then.
 Their fundamental problem is that business analysts cannot manage corporate rules without IT being heavily involved in the process.
 More often than not, a non-technical person cannot simply create a new table; first, (s)he must learn either some rule definition language or a cryptic format.
 In such systems, MS Excel © becomes the UI of choice, and it's not necessarily a great choice when it comes to business rules.

-Code Effects component approaches the traditional business rules management from a completely different perspective.
+Code Effects solution approaches the traditional business rules management from a completely different perspective.
 It provides an almost limitless GUI while delivering record-setting rule evaluation performance.
 There are no decision tables, no predefined UI controls; everything is XML-based, on the web, and compiled for speed.
 It’s easy to set up, and a pleasure to use.

 Here is what needs to be done in order to use Code Effects in one of your products or as a stand-alone rule engine: